-	The Portuguese climate is conducive to cars lasting longer due to less rust.
+The Portuguese climate is conducive to cars lasting longer, due to less rust.

-Some expats will decide to bring their UK cars with them, and while some manage to work easily through the matriculation process, many people find themselves bound in Portuguese red tape.
+Some expats decide to bring their UK cars with them, and while some manage to work easily through the matriculation process, many people find themselves bound in Portuguese red tape.

 Tax, insurance and other specifics

 Insurance is straightforward to arrange, but it’s good to be aware of a few key differences to the UK.
 Firstly, fully comprehensive insurance is usually only offered for cars less than ten years old.
-For older cars, third party is all that’s available.
+For older cars, third-party is all that’s available.

-Secondly, many Portuguese car insurance policies insure the car itself, rather than specific people driving it.
+Secondly, most Portuguese car insurance policies insure the car itself, rather than specific people driving it.
 In many cases, if the car is insured, you can let anyone (with a licence) drive it – but be sure to check the terms of your policy in detail!

-Many Portuguese car insurance policies insure the car itself, rather than specific people driving it.
+Most Portuguese car insurance policies insure the car itself, rather than specific people driving it.

 Finally, breakdown cover is usually included in a car insurance policy in Portugal, rather than arranged separately via the AA or RAC as it is in the UK.
 If you plan to travel into Spain or beyond, you need to ensure your policy covers border-exit.